MolBIFFM/diana/README.md

 ---

 The specification of Cytoscape styles.
-If not present, no Cytoscape styles are exported.
+If not present, Cytoscape styles are not exported.

 ```json